 Consisting of eight separate libraries, the Boston College Libraries seek to go beyond helping users find relevant information to integrate information resources into all aspects of teaching, learning, and research, with a particular focus to promote freely accessible online resources.
 The Institute collaborates closely with the Libraries both in developing the Portal and in providing free online access to the Libraries’ collection of Jesuitica.
 The Institute also collaborates with the Libraries to provide free access to the Jesuit Online Bibliography and the Jesuit Online Library.

 Brill Publishers has been one of the world’s leading publishing houses in the humanities for more than three centuries.
-The Institute collaborates closely with Brill to provide free online access to the Boston College Jesuit Bibliography, the Jesuit Historiography Online, the Journal of Jesuit Studies, and selected presentations at the International Symposia on Jesuit Studies.
+The Institute collaborates closely with Brill to provide free online access to the Jesuit Historiography Online, the Journal of Jesuit Studies, and selected presentations at the International Symposia on Jesuit Studies.

 The Jesuit Conference of Canada and the United States acts as the liaison between the provinces of North America, various national associations, and the Society’s international headquarters in Rome.
 The Institute collaborates with the Jesuit Conference to secure permission to provide free online access to the Jesuit Educational Quarterly.

 Jesuit Sources, founded at St. Louis in 1961 as the Institute of Jesuit Sources, has published more than 100 volumes to fill a mission to preserve, maintain, and expand for scholars around the world important texts and studies in Jesuit history, spirituality, and pedagogy.
 The Institute collaborates with Jesuit Sources to provide free online access to selections of its primary sources in English translation.

 The Maryland Province has roots dating back to 1634, with the arrival of the first Jesuit missionaries in Maryland, and oversees current works in nine states.
 The Institute collaborates with the Maryland Province to provide free online access to Woodstock Letters.

-|The Oregon Province was established in 1932 by separating from the California Province and the two will soon again merge, becoming Jesuits West.
-The Institute collaborates with the Oregon Province to provide free online access to scholarship by the province’s late historian, Joseph F. Conwell, S.J.
+In 2017, the Oregon Province was reunited with the California Province (the two split as distinct provinces in 1932), Jesuits West.
+The Institute collaborated with the Oregon Province to provide free online access to scholarship by the province’s late historian, Joseph F. Conwell, S.J.